helm/charts/stable/mongodb/README.md

 The [Bitnami MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

 The allowed extensions are `.sh`, and `.js`.

+Alternatively, you can also set an external ConfigMap with all the initialization scripts.
+This is done by setting the `initdbScriptsConfigMap` parameter.
+Note that this will override the previous option.

 ## Persistence